 In this case, you could consider visiting bigger islands, which offer plenty of cultural things to do, such as Crete, Rhodes, Corfu or Kos.

 On the contrary, islands like Mykonos, Ios or Zakynthos are probably best avoided during the winter months.
-You won’t be able to enjoy their stunning beaches, or their famous nightlife.
+You won’t be able to enjoy their stunning sand beaches, or their famous nightlife.
+Mykonos town is pretty dead in winter, Ios is also very quiet, and you probably won’t be able to visit the Blue Caves in Zante.

-Finally, there are island cruises from Athens that run year-round.
-It’s a great way to visit three of the Saronic islands, Hydra, Poros and Aegina in one day, and experience island life in the low season.
+Finally, there are island cruises from Athens that run year-round and take you to Hydra, Poros and Aegina.
+It’s a great way to visit three of the islands in the Saronic Gulf in one day, and experience island life in the low season.

 Should I visit Santorini in winter?